jQAssistant/jqassistant/_posts/2014-07-03-enforce-messages-for-ignored-junit-tests.md

   }
 ```

-The method "test1" does not provide any context information why it has been disabled whereas "test2" provides this information.
-Thus for setting up a rule we need to find all annotation of type @org.junit.Ignore which do not have a value named ["value"](http://junit.sourceforge.net/javadoc/org/junit/Ignore.html#value):
+The method "test1" does not provide any context information why it has been disabled whereas "test2" does.
+Thus for setting up a rule we need to find all annotations of type @org.junit.Ignore which do not have an attribute value named ["value"](http://junit.sourceforge.net/javadoc/org/junit/Ignore.html#value):

 ```xml
 <jqa:jqassistant-rules